facebook/react-native-website/docs/actionsheetios.md

 NOTE: if `url` points to a local file, or is a base64-encoded uri, the file it points to will be loaded and shared directly.
 In this way, you can share images, videos, PDF files, etc.

-In order to be shared `url` string must conform to URL format as described in RFC 2396.
+`url` string must conform to URL format as described in RFC 2396.
 For example, a web `url` without a proper scheme (HTTP/HTTPS) will not be shared.

 The 'failureCallback' function takes one parameter, an error object.
 The only property defined on this object is an optional `stack` property of type `string`.